-- Percentage of pages with AMP (Accelerated Mobile Page) links
+- Links to AMP (Accelerated Mobile Page) Versions

-To work through this report, you can filter the pages by URL or status (pages with issues, broken pages, redirects, blocked pages, and healthy pages).
-Currently, you can combine up to five advanced filters at once, but we are working on more which will be coming soon.
+To work through this report, you can filter the pages by URL or, for example, by status (pages with issues, broken pages, redirects, blocked pages, and healthy pages).
+You can also combine multiple filters at once to get the exact results you need.

 Why are these page attributes important for SEO?

-For the most important content on your website, it’s best practice to have a crawl depth below 3.
+For the most important content on your website, it’s best practice to have a crawl depth of 3 and less.

-Similarly, it’s beneficial for your most important pages to be present in your sitemap because that makes it easier for crawlers to locate your content.
+Similarly, it’s beneficial for your most important pages to be present in your sitemap as this makes it easier for crawlers to locate your content.

-An Accelerated Mobile Page is webpage with simplified HTML that experiences faster loading speed so that users can have quicker access to the page content from a mobile device.
+An Accelerated Mobile Page (AMP) is a webpage with simplified HTML that experiences faster loading speed so that users can gain quicker access to the page content from a mobile device.

-Using proper markups in your HTML can help search engines identify the entities on your website and index your content more accurately.
+Using proper markups in your HTML can help search engines and social networks identify the entities on your website and index your content more accurately.